MachineLemonade/docs/v0.11/ee-managing-users.md

 #### Run a Platform Upgrade

-To push the new configuration, run a platform upgrade from the `helm.astronomer.io` repo:
+To push the new configuration, run a platform upgrade from the `astronomer` repo:

 ```
 $ helm ls